r3db/SantanderTecnicalAssessment/README.md

 - `GetBestStories` makes a "web-call", `GetBestStoriesOrderedByScore` does the "sorting work", always divide and conquer, (it makes it much easier to test).
 - There's a simple cache, (not based on expiration).
 - Unit testing is missing.
+- There's a lot to be done in order this to be a proper WebAPI...
+Ask me ;-)